djruess/dev-setup/README.md

     - Tailwind CSS IntelliSense
     - Tailwind sass syntax

-1. Change Text Edit Settings so if you ever edit something in this, the format won't change
+1. Change Text Edit Settings so if you ever edit something in this app, the format won't change
     - In Preferences, in New Document, change format to plain text
     - In Preferences, in Open and Save, change Opening Files and Saving Files to Unicode (UTF-8)